nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: false
 ```

-!!! note
+!!!
+Note
     Enables debug output during execution, suitable for interactive use.
     Use with `--rm` to remove the Watchtower container after completion.

 ## Scheduling & Polling

 ### Schedule

-Defines when and how often Watchtower checks for new images using a 6-field [Cron expression](https://pkg.go.dev/github.com/robfig/cron@v1.2.0?tab=doc#hdr-CRON_Expression_Format).
+Defines when and how often Watchtower checks for new images using a 6-field [Cron expression](https://pkg.go.dev/github.com/robfig/cron@v1.2.0?tab=doc#hdr-CRON_Expression_Format){target="_blank" rel="noopener noreferrer"}.

 Example: `--schedule "0 0 4 * * *"` runs daily at 4 AM.

 ```text
             Argument: --schedule, -s